Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 - I would like to convert my existing code to the Lightning API, but a full path to Lightning transition might be too complex.
 I am looking for a stepping stone to ensure reproducibility during the transition.

-.. note:: LightningLite is a Lightning beta feature and will be considered stable for v1.6.
+.. note:: LightningLite is a beta feature and will be considered stable for v1.6.

 ----------